goharbor/community/presentations/introduction/workshop.md

 6. Try using multiple rules to see what other things can be done.

 ### Goal: As a project admin, I'd like to set quotas on my project

-1. Create a new project named `quota` with image count of 2 and 100MB in size.
+1. Create a project `yourname-quota` with 5 image count + 20MB
+2. Push 2 small images < 5mb to it, for example the alpine images (alpine:3.8.4, alpine:3.10.3)
+3. Now push a 10mb image ie `redis:alpine`
-2. Retag and push the redis image to this project
+4. Retag `redis:alpine` as `redis:alpine2` and push this image as well
-  1. `docker tag redis:latest local.goharbor.io/quota/redis:v1`
-	2. `docker push local.goharbor.io/quota/redis:v1`
-3. Go into the `quota` project and view the summary tab to see the used count and space.
-4. Retag it two more times and try to push.
-Notice artifact count goes up but the 2nd image adds no space since it's the same image.
-So no effect on quota for storage.
-Look at the error on step 4 when pushing more images than allowed.
+5. Notice the total artifact count went up to 4 but the second redis:alpine2 added no space since it's the same image, so has no effect on quota
-  1. `docker tag redis:latest local.goharbor.io/quota/redis:v2`
-	2. `docker tag redis:latest local.goharbor.io/quota/redis:v3`
-	3. `docker push local.goharbor.io/quota/redis:v2`
-	4. `docker push local.goharbor.io/quota/redis:v3`
-5. Go to `Project Quotas` under Administration and edit the `quota` project to increase the size or image count if needed.
-Any re-push will be successful.
+6. Finally push a large image ie. `ubuntu:latest`, which is much larger than 20MB
+7. Verify that push will be denied and show error message that `request failed due to quota exceeded`
+8. Now as a system admin, go to `project quotas` under Administration (only accessible to system admin) and edit quota for `yourname-quota` to increase to 100MB
+9. Repush the `ubuntu:latest` image and verify that push is now be successful
-6. Run Garbage Collection since layers from previous push have been pushed so space needs to be freed up.
-Quotas are great to not fill up your drive with unneeded images.
+10. Run Garbage Collection since layers from previous push have been pushed so space needs to be freed up
+Takeaway: Quotas are great to not fill up your drive with unneeded images.
 Pushed layers are not automatically released back and GC needs to be run.

+scenario 2:
+Shared layers s cenario :
+1. Create a new project called `yourname-quota2` with image count 5 and disk space 200MB
+2. First pull the following 3 custom images from goharbor repo on Dockerhub `sudo docker pull goharbor/demo1:20M`
+`sudo docker pull goharbor/demo2:60M`
+`sudo docker pull goharbor/demo3:160M`

+Where demo1:20M's layer is shared with demo2:60M, and demo2:60M's layers are also shared with demo3:160M.

+3. Retag 1st image and push as follows:
+`docker tag goharbor/demo1:20M 35.166.150.163/alexquota2/shared:20M`
+`docker push 35.166.150.163/alexquota2/shared:20M`
+4. Check quota that 20MB occupied
+5. Retag 2nd image and push as follows:
+`docker tag goharbor/demo2:60M 35.166.150.163/alexquota2/shared:60M`
+`docker push 35.166.150.163/alexquota2/shared:60M`
+6. Check that quota is 60MB and only increased by 40MB since the first layer was shared
+7. Retag 3rd image and push as follows:
+`docker tag goharbor/demo3:160M 35.166.150.163/alexquota2/shared:160M`
+`docker push 35.166.150.163/alexquota2/shared:160M`
+8. Check that quota is 160MB and only increased by 100MB since first 2 layers were shared

 ### Goal: As a system admin, I would like to replicate images between registries